sf-wdi-24/modules/week-04-associated-data-and-users/day-04/module-02/readme.md

     3. If this merge is successful you should have no merge conflicts and you can push this branch into github `git push origin master`

 **Why are we doing all of this work?**
-*  Have you worked on a new feature and completely wrecked the working application you have?
+*  Have you worked on a new feature and completely wrecked the working application you had?
 If not....YOU'RE LYING!!!!

 *  Creating new branches allows us to take our working apps and make a copy for us to mess with.
 We can tweak these new features confidently knowing that it will not have any adverse consequences on our working application.